wso2/ETAC/outlooks/blockchain4integration_outlook.md

 **Enhance Customer Experiences:** In some cases, enterprises may choose to implement blockchain to bring new benefits to customers.
 For instance, we can use blockchain to digitally hande vehicle ownership and maintenance records, which may create a better secondary market for used automobiles.
 Another example is issuing verifiable claims based on a user’s interaction with the organization, which then can be used to establish trust.

 ## Financial Benefits
 The main financial benefits are derived from the use of Blockchain to enhance the efficiency of operations, thereby removing either the middleman or mechanisms currently required to enforce quality and integrity.
-Among examples are identity, access management (IAM) and auditing use cases, tracking software lifecycles [Use case 25], managing copyrights via smart contracts [Use case 23], and control objects via smart contracts [Use case 29].
+Among examples are identity, access management (IAM) and auditing use cases, [tracking software lifecycles, managing copyrights via smart contracts, and control objects via smart contracts](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md)[31].

 ## Supply Chain Efficiency
 As discussed earlier, blockchain allows more effective collaboration with partners, suppliers, and other parties by supporting mechanisms, such as smart contracts and auditable workspaces.